SELF GUIDED AUDIO TOURS HAWAII

 • Historic downtown Truckee (local shops, dining, and Donner Memorial Park)

-• Virginia City (old-fashioned boardwalk shops, saloons and silver mines in a town that’s like stepping back in time!)
+• Virginia City (old-fashioned boardwalk shops, saloons, and silver mines in a town that’s like stepping back in time!)

 And now, Folks, it’s time for you to get out there and enjoy Lake Tahoe!
 You are armed with information, but you need to experience it all for yourself.
 So get on up there, take it all in, and make it your own.
-Here’s to making many memories.
-Cheers!

-For more detailed information to help you plan, check out our Lake Tahoe National Park Itinerary and Know Before You Go article!
+Check out our Lake Tahoe Itinerary and Know Before You Go guide to prep for your trip.

 Like this article?
 Share it on Pinterest!